-1. Over a hundred volunteers participated in our two annual Medical brigades to Ecuador seeing over a thousand patients.
+1. Over 140 volunteers participate in our three annual Medical brigades to Ecuador, seeing over a thousand patients.
 Our volunteers are made up of health care professionals, university of faculty and students, and local community volunteers.
 In April of 2007 the health center was opened, called Centro Medico Hombro a Hombro (CMHH) (Shoulder to Shoulder Health Center).
 CMHH provides medical care, prevention services, mental health, oral health, and school-based services in the community.
 CMHH currently engages a volunteer U.S. pediatrician and employs local staff, including a general medical practitioner, a nurse, a psychologist, a dentist, a social worker and support personnel who work as a team to improve the health of patients who seek medical or dental care or preventive services at the CMHH.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.